burger

 Add multiple SPFs

-If you use other email providers in addition to Infomaniak, you need to obtain their SPF and then merge it with Infomaniak's according to a specific syntax.
+If you use other mail providers in addition to Infomaniak, you need to obtain their SPF and then merge it with Infomaniak's according to a specific syntax.

 Having multiple distinct SPF records will cause errors.
-It is essential to group multiple SPFs in the same TXT!
+It is essential to group multiple SPFs into the same TXT!

 Example of 3 SPFs to merge: